mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Group 3 is kind of strange ...
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When reading this, you might ask yourselves, which algorithms (beside template matching), could actually considered *Group 3*.
+When reading this, you might ask yourselves, which algorithms (besides template matching), could actually be considered *Group 3*.
+The special requirement is that it needs to be possible to train the trainable components of the algorithm, even though we only have ground truth available for the final output.
-Actually, there are a couple.
+But there are a couple of algorithms that fulfil this requirement!
-In general, all algorithms where the *trainable* part of the algorithm doesn't get us all the way, and post processing steps are required to calculate the final output, can be considered *Group 3*.
+In general, all algorithms where the *trainable* part of the algorithm doesn’t get us all the way, and post processing steps are required to calculate the final output, can be considered *Group 3*.
-This would be for example stride detection algorithms that only provide stride candidates that are selected based on further criteria that can be optimized.
+For example, this could be stride detection algorithms that only provide stride candidates that then are selected based on further criteria.
+If these criteria have adjustable parameters, we have a *Group3* situation..
-This could machine learning algorithms for trajectory estimation that need smoothing of the final output.
+This could be machine learning algorithms for trajectory estimation that need smoothing of the final output.
-In all this cases, I can train just the machine learning part on my ideal expected output.
+In both cases, we can train just the machine learning part on the provided training data.
-But, I never expect the algorithm to perfectly reproduce that ideal output.
+But we never expect the algorithm to perfectly reproduce that ideal output.
 Hence, post processing steps are required that can for various reasons not directly be implemented in the model itself.

-But, in the grand scheme of things, it is right to say that not many algorithms that fall in into *Group 3*, as it needs to be possible to train the trainable components, even though we only have ground truth available for the final output of the algorithm.
+But, in the grand scheme of things, it is right to say that few algorithms fall in into *Group 3*, as they not fulfill the requirement stated above.
-This is rare and in most cases we need to find a way to produce ground truth for the intermediate output of model.
+For most complicated and chained algorithms, we need to produce ground truth for the intermediate outputs so that parts of the algorithm can be trained/optimized independently.
-But even in these case, we should follow the optimization concept outlined above.
+But even in these cases, we should follow the optimization concept outlined above.
-If we first train our model based on the intermediate ground truth and then optimize the parameters of the remaining steps independently, but on the same data pool, we still risk overfitting these parameters as explained above.
+If we first train our model based on the intermediate ground truth and then optimize the parameters of the remaining steps independently, but on the same data pool, we still risk over-fitting these parameters as explained above.
-Simply speaking, we expect the output of our model to be better on our training data as on unseen data.
+Simply, we expect the output of our model to be better on our training data as on unseen data.
-This means that we optimize our remaining parameters based on this "best case" output (btw. the same would be true if we use the intermediate ground truth as input for the parameter optimization).
+This means we optimize our remaining parameters based on this “best case” output (btw. the same would be true if we use the intermediate ground truth as input for the parameter optimization).
 Depending on the exact model and algorithm, this might not generalize well to unseen data, where the output of model component is less ideal.